boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-10 title="5G Slice with IP Hand-off" artwork-align="center"}

-   The mapping table can be simplified if, e.g., IPv6 addressing is used
+   The mapping table can be simplified if, for example, IPv6 addressing is used
    to address NFs.
 An IPv6 address is a 128-bit long field, while the
    S-NSSAI is a 32-bit field: Slice/Service Type (SST): 8 bits, Slice
    Differentiator (SD): 24 bits.
 32 bits, out of 128 bits of the IPv6
    address, may be used to encode the S-NSSAI, which makes an IP to
    Slice mapping table unnecessary.
 This mapping is simply a local allocation method
    to allocate IPv6 addresses to NF loopbacks, without redefining IPv6
-   semantic.
+   semantics.
 Different IPv6 address allocation schemes following this
    mapping approach may be used, with one example allocation showed in {{figure-11}}.

    Note that this addressing scheme is local to a node; intermediary nodes are not
    required to associate any additional semantic with IPv6 address.

    One
-   benefit of embedding the S-NSSAI in the IPv6 address is providing
+   benefit of embedding the S-NSSAI in the IPv6 address is that it provides
    a very easy way of identifying the packet as belonging to given
    S-NSSAI at any place in the transport domain.
 This might be
    used, for example, to selectively enable per S-NSSAI monitoring, or